 In 2013, Johnson joined his friend David Cummings to build and lead the Atlanta Tech Village, a startup incubator and co-working space that is now home to over 300 tech startups.

 Since then Johnson has been investing, advising, and working with young companies.
-Johnson is the world's most active board member and leads Greenlight business development and partnerships.
+Johnson is the world's most active board member and Greenlight's Chief Operating Officer.

 John Hagelgans got his start building brokerage systems for Wall Street firms.
 After a few years in New York he joined the then-upstart Yahoo!
 Finance where he architected and ran the quote and charts systems, which soon were handling 100 million page views a day.